saces/pygomx/libmxclient/API.md

 `v0` unstable, devolopment version

-all other version are stable, may get additions and security fixes, no other changes
+all other version are stable, may get new endpoints and security fixes, no other changes

+## naming scheme

+endpoints beginning with `cliv…`: stand alone helpers

+endpoints beginning with `apiv…`: the client api.